 Leading Causes of Neck Spasms

 When looking at how to stop neck spasms, it's essential to first learn what causes them.
-Knowing the leading causes can help prevent the painful condition from recurring, as some are due to parts of your lifestyle that you can address on your own, post-treatment.
+Knowing the leading causes can help prevent the painful condition from recurring since lifestyle choices can be a factor in neck spasms.
+You may wish to address any lifestyle factors that contribute to your spasms after receiving treatment from an experienced chiropractor.

 The leading causes of neck spasms include: